ichiro-takahashi/snclass/README.md

 A larger value means a higher probability to belong to the class.
 If you apply the softmax function, you can interpret the output values as probabilities.

-## hyper-parameter search of classifier model
+## Hyper-parameter search of classifier model
 Note that it takes several days to optimize the hyper-parameters.

 ```